 What is Wing Chun?

 Wing Chun is a wholistic and lifelong martial art skill.
 The original concept of Wing Chun is to help smaller people defend themselves against bigger, stronger opponents.
 Grandmaster Ip Chun says, “The highest level martial art skill is the one that uses the least amount of energy to defeat an opponent.”

 Wing Chun is not difficult to learn and very quickly you can begin practicing techniques and footwork to improve your skill level.
 Grandmaster Michael Tse says, “My Sifu, Grandmaster Ip Chun, is only a small man, weighing less than 100 lbs.
 However, I have seen him do Chi Sau (a way of practicing the Wing Chun techniques in training with a partner) with people much bigger and taller than him, and every time he easily controls them.”

 “They always try to use strength against him, but being smaller, he knows that he does not have the same strength to fight back.
 He uses his sensitivity to “listen” to his opponent’s hands and body movements.
 In small ways, they will give their intentions away before they have actually committed all of their energy.
 He can then move or change his position to defend and even change their energy to trap them and attack back.
-Anyone who sees Grandmaster Ip Chun is impressed by his skill, especially as he is now over eighty years old and still very fit and healthy.”
+Anyone who sees Grandmaster Ip Chun is impressed by his skill, especially as he is now over ninety years old and still very fit and healthy!”

 Wing Chun skill is a martial art that you can practise for life and is not for just the very young or strong.
 With proper practise, you will become healthier and more balanced and will understand the true nature of learning a traditional Chinese martial art.

 History of Wing Chun

 The history of Wing Chun Kuen can be traced back to the Southern Shaolin Temple, in Fu Jian Province and dates back 300 years to the Qing Dynasty.